Why contempt in relationships?

 What is contempt in relationships?

-When you type in a Google search for the definition of contempt, the following comes up.
+When you Google the definition of contempt, here’s what comes up.

 Contempt is defined as “thinking someone or something is beneath consideration, worthless, deserving scorn.”

 As I’m sure you can imagine.
 Contempt in relationships can be incredibly toxic and unhealthy.
 When contempt is present, it is very difficult for spouses/partners to communicate effectively.

 Content communicates disgust.
 This is why it becomes incredibly difficult to communicate effectively when contempt is present.